TianshuangQiu/TianshuangQiu.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Rreach out if you would like to talk more
+        Reach out if you would like to talk more
       # Contact (add or remove contact options as necessary)
       email: ethantqiu@berkeley.edu
       # phone: 888 888 88 88